 - the possibility of split incentives (where the owner of the equipment does not directly benefit from reducing leaks or the owner of the gas doesn’t see its full value).

 The benefit to overcoming these hurdles would be enormous.
-Implementing only the abatement measures that have positive net present values in the WEO’s New Policies Scenario would reduce the temperature rise in 2100 by 0.07 °C compared with a trajectory that has no explicit reductions.
+Implementing only the abatement measures that have positive net present values in the WEO’s Stated Policies Scenario would reduce the temperature rise in 2100 by 0.07 °C compared with a trajectory that has no explicit reductions.